raspberrypi/documentation/raspbian/applications/camera.md

 --datestamp,   -dt
 ```

-Instead of a simple frame number, the timelapse filenames will use a date/time value, of the format `aabbccddee`, where `aa` is the month, `bb` is the day of the month, `cc` is the hour, `dd` is the minute and  `ee` is the second.
+Instead of a simple frame number, the timelapse file names will use a date/time value of the format `aabbccddee`, where `aa` is the month, `bb` is the day of the month, `cc` is the hour, `dd` is the minute, and  `ee` is the second.

 ```
 --timestamp,   -ts
 ```

-Instead of a simple frame number, the timelapse filenames will use a single number which is the Unix timestamp, i.e. the seconds since 1970.
+Instead of a simple frame number, the timelapse file names will use a single number which is the Unix timestamp, i.e. the seconds since 1970.

 ```